ahawkins/raa-screencast/steps.md

     else.
 It's enough to punt on the `run!` method again to get to this point.
 Let's stub it to return a new mail object to get to the failing assertion.
+  * Time to get down and dirty writing some code.
+There are four failing assertions in front of us.
+They are related to the email's content.
+There is nothing complicated to do here.
+All we need to do is assign the right things on the email.
+There is some tests to rewrite here because we didn't understand the mail interface here.
+    That's no problem since we have the tests to guide us.
+It's easy to get past these assertions and make it to the delivery one.